run2bizdocs/docs-1/en-us/docs/faq.md

 !!!
 Question "What is the Fato table of the service request module and how to insert data?"

-    The service request fact table is intended to receive consolidated information regarding the service request.
+    The service request Fato table is intended to receive consolidated information regarding the service request.

-    Tales como:
+    For example:

         IDSOLICITACAOSERVICO
         DATAHORASOLICITACAO